sinatra/sinatra.github.com/wild.markdown

 - [Giftsmas](http://github.com/jeremyevans/giftsmas) Gift Tracking Website
   using Sinatra, Sequel, and Scaffolding Extensions
 - [Toopaste](http://github.com/zapnap/toopaste) Pastebin site created with Sinatra and DataMapper
+- [go get me some](http://go-get-me-so.me/) Our new favorite timesink

 ## <a id="libs" href="#libs">Libraries and extensions</a>